afzalansari028/Lets-Learn-Git/README.md

-11)git checkout hexCode  -->will take come back to initial state based on hexCode 12)git checkout master   -->will take go forward again 13)git branch dev    -->another branch created(one master branch can have many branches) 14)git branch    ->to see how much branches are availble 15)git branch afzal/multiply  -->do code of this functionality and commit 16)git merge afzal/multiply  -->will insert all the code from afzal/multiply branch to dev branch 17)git merge dev             -->will insert all the code from dev branch to master branch
+11)git checkout hexCode  -->will take come back to initial state based on hexCode 12)git checkout master   -->will take go forward again 13)git branch dev    -->another branch created(one master branch can have many branches) 14)git branch or git branch -a   ->to see a branch or all branches 15)git branch afzal/multiply  -->do code of this functionality and commit 16)git merge afzal/multiply  -->will insert all the code from afzal/multiply branch to dev branch 17)git merge dev             -->will insert all the code from dev branch to master branch